giuliacardieri/gamelibrary/README.md

 ## Run the fake REST API

-To install JSON Server using npm
+To begin install JSON Server, the command using npm is:

 `npm install -g json-server`

-Then create/run a db.json file
+Then create/run a db.json file:

 `json-server db.json`

 This server needs to be running every time the Angular application is running